-Help your elderly neighbor experiencing vision loss in Quincy!
+Help your elderly neighbor experiencing vision loss around the Quincy area!

 Please visit the new page to apply.